The Borneo Research Council is dedicated to

 News & Announcements

-We are excited to share that Borneo Research Bulletin, Vol 55 (2025 issue) is available and being prepared for distributing to current BRC members and BRB subscribers.
-Please contact brc@borneoresearchcouncil.org with questions.
+We are excited to share that Borneo Research Bulletin, Volume 55 (2025 issue) is now available for purchase in both PDF version and print copy.

 The Borneo Research Council is happy to announce that Rajindra K. Puri and Bernard Sellato have agreed to lead an Editorial Board for the Borneo Research Bulletin.

 We welcome expressions of interest in joining this editorial board.
-If you are interested in becoming a Book Review Editor, or wish to recommend a colleague, please contact us.
+If you are interested, or wish to recommend a colleague, please contact our BRB Editorial Board at BRB.Editors@borneoresearchcouncil.org

 Volunteer or Donate